-This simple onion gravy has a wonderful depth of favour.
+This simple onion gravy has a wonderful rich depth of favour – in my opinion it’s the best gravy recipe out there!
 It uses just a handful of ingredients, most of which will already be sitting in your kitchen cupboards and doesn’t require much attention during the cook, meaning you can keep enjoying that glass of red wine!

 The perfect accompaniment for any meal!